The Independent Pharmacy

 What can I do to prevent Acne?

-Anyone who has ever had acne dreads breakouts; and for good reason too, because sometimes it takes weeks to clear up, not to mention the risk of scarring.
+Anyone who has ever had acne dreads breakouts, and for good reason, too, because sometimes it takes weeks to clear up, not to mention the risk of scarring.
 An overnight cure does not exist.
-Even if you've found an effective treatment for your acne, it is still important to take measures to prevent recurrence - with a few simple precautions you may be able to fend off breakouts.
+Even if you've found an effective treatment of acne, it is still important to take measures to prevent recurrence - with a few simple precautions, you may be able to fend off breakouts.

 • Don’t wash the affected area more than twice a day.
 Washing too frequently can irritate it and make the acne worse.